authzed/spicedb/docs/spicedb.md

 connection rather than failing fast after the 30ms admission-control default;
 pass --write-conn-acquisition-timeout explicitly to bound the wait.

+Batches also skip the CockroachDB transaction-overlap touch that orders the commit timestamps of causally-dependent writes: a pure-delete batch has no causal dependents, and the touch would contend with every concurrent write to the cluster.
+Pass --datastore-tx-overlap-strategy explicitly to restore it.

 Example:

   spicedb datastore delete-relationships \